PatSvedberg/gameversity-react/README.md

 <hr>

 ### **NavBar.js**
 The NavBar component is offering a navigation bar to guide users through the application.
-It can be found from evey page of the site.
+It can be found from every page of the site.

 <hr>